 Avalon floundered for many years with Jetstar only operating a couple of domestic flights each day.
 While Geelong residents loved the convenience of having a tiny airport so close to home, for Melbourne residents such as myself at the time, I wouldn’t dream of booking a flight to or from Avalon because of the sheer distance it was located both from home, and from the CBD.

 It’s worth noting that neither airport had a rail link to the city, so it can be a time consuming process to get to either airport, especially during peak hours.
 But Avalon is a lot further from Melbourne than Tullamarine.
-While there were bus services to Avalon for each flight, they would arrive extremely early to the airport, which would be frustrating if you had already checked in and were travelling Hand Luggage Only.
+While there were bus services to Avalon for each flight, they would arrive extremely early to the airport, which would be frustrating if you had already checked in and were traveling Hand Luggage Only.

 I did wonder if Avalon airport would close given how few flights it received.
 Earlier this year, following substantial government funding, it managed to secure its first international carrier and flights, with Air Asia X moving their double daily Kuala Lumpur services from Tullamarine to Avalon.